 A Chinese investor filing this year must wait 15+ years from the time he invests to when he gets approval to move to the U.S.

 The final regulation overhauling the EB-5 immigrant investor program was released in July 2019 and increases the minimum investment amount required to obtain U.S. green card via investment for the first time in nearly 30 years.
-The minimums, currently at $900,000 and $1.8 million, will rise to $900,000 and $1.8 million when the regulation becomes effective November 21st, 2019.
+The minimums are currently at $900,000 and $1.8 million, effective November 21st, 2019.